WDI-SEA/wdi_assessments/project_assessments/project-1-assessment.md

 <img src="https://i.imgur.com/LCSG1Wg.png">

+You can also code for edge cases (for example, if someone puts a string in the input area)

 ## Hints

-- Prioritize functionality over layout/styling.
-Once the functionality is complete, then work on styling to get the UI as close as possible to the wireframes/images (see the below hint for using flexbox for layout).
+- **Prioritize functionality over layout/styling.** Once the functionality is complete, then work on styling to get the UI as close as possible to the wireframes/images (see the below hint for using flexbox for layout).
 - The principles in [Guide on How to Build a Browser App](https://github.com/ga-students/wdi-dt-57/blob/master/work/w01/d5/03-guide-to-building-a-browser-app.md) apply!
 - Use CSS flexbox to ease horizontal and vertical centering: